vollmerm/grue-hs/README.md

 # grue-hs

 A Z-machine interpreter written in Haskell.
 The [Z-machine](https://ifarchive.org/indexes/if-archive/infocom/interpreters/specification/) is the virtual machine that ran Infocom's text adventures, such as [Zork](https://ifdb.org/viewgame?id=0dbnusxunq7fw5ro), [A Mind Forever Voyaging](https://ifdb.org/viewgame?id=4h62dvooeg9ajtfa), and [Wishbringer](https://ifdb.org/viewgame?id=z02joykzh66wfhcl).
-This interpreter targets version 4 of the format, which covers much of the Infocom catalog.
+This interpreter targets versions 3 and 4 of the format, which cover much of the Infocom catalog.

-The core opcode set, object table, dictionary, and save/restore (via the [Quetzal format](https://www.inform-fiction.org/zmachine/standards/quetzal/)) all work, but the implementation hasn't been fully tested yet.
+The opcode set, object table, dictionary, and save/restore (via the [Quetzal format](https://www.inform-fiction.org/zmachine/standards/quetzal/)) all work.
 Support for Z-machine versions beyond 4 is planned but not implemented.

 ## Building